microsoft/debug-adapter-protocol/specification.md

     /**
      * The full reason for the event, e.g. 'Paused on exception'.
 This string is
-     * shown in the UI as is and must be translated.
+     * shown in the UI as is and can be translated.
      */
     description?: string;